On this page:

 If the site agreement does not detail the basis on which rent is calculated and adjusted, you cannot increase the rent.

-When the site agreement allows for rent increases, you:
+If the site agreement allows for rent increases, you:

 If you stop providing a regular service, you must reduce rent to an agreed amount, or an amount determined by the Victorian Civil and Administrative Tribunal (VCAT).